 Critical Role airs live on Thursdays at 7pm Pacific time at twitch.tv/criticalrole.
 Our community has made a handy website (which makes calculating time zone differences easy) at wheniscriticalrole.com.

-Starting with Campaign 2 Episode 52, the Critical Role podcast will be available through the Critical Role podcast network.
-The entirety of Campaign 1 and the first 51 episodes of Campaign 2 will remain on the Geek & Sundry podcast network.
+Starting with Campaign 2 Episode 20, the Critical Role podcast is through the Critical Role podcast network.
+The entirety of Campaign 1 and the first 19 episodes of Campaign 2 can be found on the Geek & Sundry podcast network.
 This means that you will need to subscribe to the new Critical Role podcast feed if you’d like to keep up-to-date with the podcast version of the show.

 To submit art for consideration for the Critical Role art reel that airs before the show begins and at intermission, use the hashtag #criticalrolefanart on Twitter or Tumblr or submit your work at critrole.com/submit.